Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCVirtualFloppyDrive.md

 # Set-SCVirtualFloppyDrive

 ## SYNOPSIS
-Changes properties of a virtual floppy drive associated with a virtual machine, virtual nmachine template, or hardware profile used in VMM.
+Changes properties of a virtual floppy drive associated with a virtual machine, virtual machine template, or hardware profile used in VMM.

 ## SYNTAX